Kannamesai Festival: History

 The festival may have its roots in the legend from Emperor Suinin's time in which Princess Yamatohime-no-mikoto looked for a place to enshrine the Imperial Family's ancestral spirits during which she made an offering of rice stalks in the beak of a white-naped crane.

 This became a true festival in 721 when Empress Genshō sent offerings called to Ise Shrine in the ninth month of the lunar calendar.
 The practice stopped in the Middle Ages but restarted during the Edo period.
 After Japan adopted the Gregorian calendar in 1873, the ninth month no longer aligned with the harvest season of rice, and the Kannamesai was moved to October in 1879 to compensate.

+According to the Jingiryō, the messenger (hōbeishi) charged with carrying the imperial offerings was required to hold the fifth court rank or higher and was traditionally selected by divination; from the medieval period onward, this messenger for the Kannamesai came to be specifically termed the reiheishi.
+The practice of dispatching a reiheishi to Ise is first attested in 721, but was suspended during the Ōnin War (1467–1477) and only revived in 1647, during the Edo period.
+In 1871, an imperial edict on the Kashiko dokoro established that the Kannamesai would be marked annually with a formal rite (haishiki) at the Inner Shrine (Kōtai Jingū) and with distance worship (yōhai) performed within the imperial palace, in recognition that the Kashiko dokoro, dedicated to the sacred mirror (Yata no Kagami), was considered spiritually linked to the Ise Shrine.
+The rite was subsequently codified in Article 14 of the Kōshitsu Saishi Ryō (Ordinance on Imperial House Rites), under which the Kannamesai has since been celebrated simultaneously at Ise and within the imperial palace's Kashiko dokoro.